BWI Thurgood Marshall Airport, MD (BWI)

 For information about Amtrak fares and schedules, please call 1-800-USA-RAIL (1-800-872-7245).

-Opened in 1980, the busy BWI Airport station provides a convenient air-to-rail connection for travelers passing through the BWI-Thurgood Marshall Airport, as well as connections to the airport and regional buses, Maryland Area Regional Commuter (MARC) trains, taxis, and a garage with more than 600 spaces.
+Opened in 1980, the busy BWI Thurgood Marshall Airport station provides a convenient air-to-rail link for travelers passing through BWI Thurgood Marshall Airport.
+In addition, it offers connections to regional buses, Maryland Area Regional Commuter (MARC) trains, taxis and a garage with more than 600 spaces.
 The Bay Runner bus service to Annapolis, the Eastern Shore, Cumberland and Frostburg is also available.
 Travelers at the station use elevators and an overhead walkway between platforms, and another walkway connects the station to office buildings nearby.
-Free shuttle buses bring passengers from this facility at the edge of the airport in and out of the terminal, running frequently at all hours.
+Free shuttle buses transport passengers between the station, located at the edge of the airport, and the terminal – 24 hours a day.

 Nearby Linthicum, the closest community to the airport, was largely rural up until 1908 when the Linthicum Heights district was patented and named for a prominent local family.
 John Charles Linthicum was a member of the Maryland Senate at the time, and member of U.S. House of Representatives from 1911-1931.
 Linthicum became the first to introduce a bill in 1918 which would make the Star Spangled Banner the official national anthem of the United States, though it was not made so until 1931.
 Linthicum was also instrumental in preserving the sailing ship, Constellation, which can be visited in Baltimore harbor.